ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

 Please note that the provided source code does not contain all of the functionality to produce this output.
-As explained in the next section, you are invited to add all of the missing features and ensure that `compare` produces the expected output.
+As explained in the next section, you are invited to add all of the missing features and ensure that `squareroot` produces the expected output.
 Once the program is working correctly, it should produce all of the expected output described in this section.

 ???+ note

-    Don't forget that if you want to run the `compare` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `compare` directory that contains the project's source code.
+    Don't forget that if you want to run the `squareroot` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `squareroot` directory that contains the project's source code.
 Finally, remember that before running the program you must run `poetry install` to add the dependencies.

 ## Adding Functionality

-If you study the file `compare/compare/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `compare` will produce correct output.
+If you study the file `squareroot/squareroot/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `squareroot` will produce correct output.
 If you run the provided test suite with the command `poetry run task test` you will see that it produces output like the following: